supremetakoyaki/Scramble/README.md

 - Edit your noisepedia.
 - Edit your furthest reached day.
 - Edit your scramble slam scores.
-- Edit your shop VIP level and last restaurant order.
+- Edit your graffiti wall / trophies, and export it as an image.
 - Hide character names that you haven't seen or unlocked yet (they will be shown as "Spoiler").
 - Change the UI and game data's text to any of these languages: English, Japanese, Spanish and French.